-If your roll is successful and you need to know exactly how successful it was, you use the number of skill levels that remained after any modifiers were applied and compare it to the difficulty.
-The more your roll beat the difficulty by, the better the character did.
-Each point above the difficulty becomes a success that can be spent to improve the results of the action.
+If your roll is successful and you need to know exactly how successful it was, you use the number of skill levels that remained after any roll modifiers were applied and the difficulty was subtracted.
+The more skill levels your character had left, the better they did.
+Each such skill level becomes a success that can be spent to improve the results of the action.
 Some success costs are listed specifically in various sections of this book.
 Other costs must be decided upon by the GM.
 Remember that the character will need to keep one success left over to succeed at the action in the first place.

-Example: Officer Locke beat the difficulty to hit his target by 2.
-In order to hit the human-shaped target in general, he just needs to have succeeded by 1.
+Example: Officer Locke got 2 successes left.
+In order to hit the human-shaped target in general, he just needs to have succeeded.
 To hit the small area in the middle of the chest representing the target's vital organs, he needs to spend one of his successes.
 He decides to do so and his shot hits the target's "vitals," a good shot.
 He could not hit the target's head, though, since he would need to spend 2 successes for that, which would not leave him enough successes to have hit the target.
 The combat section lists the success costs for hit locations.

-Example 2: Officer Locke is trying to pick a lock and succeeds, by 3 points.
+Example 2: Officer Locke is trying to pick a lock and succeeds, getting 3 successes in the end.
 He wants to get the lock picked faster than normal, so he asks the GM if he can spend 2 of the successes to do it in half the normal time.
-The GM feels that is acceptable, so Locke is left with 1 point above the difficulty, enough to successfully pick the lock.
+The GM feels that is acceptable, so Locke is left with 1 success, enough to still successfully pick the lock.